drugis/addis-core/docs/design/metadata.md

 sets of triples than Sesame, which had been tested only up to 70M triples, a limit easily exceeded by our use cases.

-We run the latest release (2.10.1) of Apache Jena and a pre-release snapshot of Fuseki (1.0.0-20130909.201554-20) for reasons that will be made clear below.
 Jena is installed under its own user on our workstations rather than in a virtual machine, to maximize the memory available (our machines have only 4GB memory - for now).
-The following lines in the `.profile` enable the Jena and Fuseki command line tools:
+The following lines in the `.profile` enable the Jena and Fuseki command line tools (**NB: update versions to the ones you download**):

-    export JENA_HOME=$HOME/apache-jena-2.10.1
+    export JENA_HOME=$HOME/apache-jena-2.11.0
-    export FUSEKI_HOME=$HOME/jena-fuseki-1.0.0-20130909.201554-20
+    export FUSEKI_HOME=$HOME/jena-fuseki-1.0.1-SNAPSHOT
     export PATH=$FUSEKI_HOME:$JENA_HOME/bin:$PATH

-The most important tool from the Jena distribution is `tdbloader`, which enables us to load large RDF files to named graphs in bulk:
+The most important tool from the Jena distribution is `tdbloader`, which enables us to load large RDF files to named graphs in bulk.

-    tdbloader --loc DB --graph URI file.rdf
+    tdbloader --loc DB --graph=URI file.rdf

+Replace 'URI' with the URI of the graph to load the data into, and 'file.rdf' with the file you want to load.
+Note that .ttl files can also be loaded.
 This will create the `DB` directory and initialize a new triple store if one doesn't exist.
 Otherwise, the existing triple store at that location will be updated.

 A SPARQL-update and SPARQL-HTTP enabled endpoint can be run using Fuseki as follows:

     fuseki-server --loc DB --update /ds